Edventures with Kids

-If you have a child (or remember being a child) than you are very familiar with Dr. Seuss -- one of the most well-known and loved children's authors and illustrators!
+If you have kids (or remember being a child) than you are very familiar with The Cat in the Hat — one of the most well-known and loved Dr. Seuss characters.

 Who was Dr. Seuss?

-Here are some fun facts that kids will enjoy:
+Here are some fun facts about Dr. Seuss and his life that your kids will enjoy learning:

 • His real name was Theodor Seuss Geisel but friends called him Ted.